Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 How Has This Classification Worked Over The Years?

-There are more than 10 priority schemes that apply to the balloting of BTO flats.
+More than 10 priority schemes apply to the balloting of BTO flats.
 For instance, first-timer families now have 95 per cent of new flats reserved for them.

-HDB prioritises first-time applicants over those who have applied before and gives preference to married couples over singles, among other criteria.
+HDB prioritises first-time applicants over those who have applied before and prefers married couples over singles, among other criteria.

 This is achieved by categorising new flats into mature and non-mature areas and adjusting the weighting of application success chances differently.